Skip to main content

 Dining Gems

-All of that adventure-seeking will work up an appetite, so save room for local favorites.
 Puerto Rico is a delight for foodies – incredible culinary experiences await at more than 4,000 restaurants representing every type of cuisine.
-Regional specialties include fried plantains called tostones, beef-stuffed fried pastries known as pastelillos and mashed green plantains called mofongo.
+Regional specialties include fried plantains called tostones, beef-stuffed fried pastries known as pastelillos and a popular dish of mashed green plantains called mofongo.
 Fresh, locally caught seafood can be found everywhere.
 Quench your thirst with a creamy and tropical piña colada cocktail; Medalla, a local favorite lager; or any number of rum-based cocktails made with locally produced Bacardí, Don Q and other rums.
-From high-end dining to street food, there are dining options on the island for every mood and occasion.
+From high-end dining to street food, there are dining options on the Island for every mood and occasion.

 The Basics

-Puerto Rico is a collection of islands in the Caribbean, a former Spanish colony that’s now a commonwealth of the USA.
-The archipelago’s Spanish heritage remains prominent today in many forms, from architecture to food, music and language.
-English is also widely spoken, and the U.S. dollar is used throughout the island.
-Visiting Puerto Rico is like visiting any U.S. state.
+Puerto Rico is a collection of islands in the Caribbean that’s now a commonwealth of the USA.
+The archipelago’s proud Spanish, African and Taíno heritage remains prominent today in the Island's architecture food, music and language to this day.
+English is widely spoken, the U.S. dollar is used throughout the Island, and entry requirements for Puerto Rico are identical to those of any U.S. state.
 A bonus: Year-round temperatures range between 21 and 27 degrees Celsius.

 The People

-Puerto Ricans proudly call themselves Boricua, a name derived from the island's Indigenous Taíno name, Borinquen.
-Locals use Boricua to honor their heritage and describe their passionate way of life.
-They share their culture – a mix of Spanish, African and Taíno influences – through music, movement, cuisine and art, and greet visitors with enthusiasm.
-In Puerto Rico, everyone is welcome to embrace the history, scenery and spirit of island life.
+Puerto Ricans proudly call themselves Boricua, a name derived from the Island's Indigenous Taíno name, Borinquen.
+Locals use Boricua to honor their historical and cultural heritage, describing their proud, passionate way of life.
+In Puerto Rico, everyone is encouraged to embrace the history, scenery and spirit of Island life – and welcomed with open arms to live Boricua.

 Live Boricua